Kaj Leo í Bartalsstovu

-Kaj Leo í Bartalsstovu (born 23 June 1991) is a Faroese professional footballer, who is currently playing for Icelandic club ÌA.
-He has also been capped at senior at junior level for his country.
+Kaj Leo í Bartalsstovu (born 23 June 1991) is a Faroese professional footballer who plays for Icelandic club Njarðvík.
+He has also been capped at senior and junior level for his country.

 Club career

 Bartalsstovu started his career at Víkingur Gøta where he played 102 times, scoring 23 goals in the process.
 He signed for Norwegian club Levanger on 21 January 2014.

-On 1 February 2016, Bartalsstovu signed a one and a half year contract for Romanian team Dinamo București, becoming the first Faroese footballer contracted to a Romanian Liga I club.
+On 1 February 2016, Bartalsstovu signed a one-and-a-half-year contract for Romanian team Dinamo București, becoming the first Faroese footballer contracted to a Romanian Liga I club.

-On 14 February 2016, Bartalsstovu made his first team debut for Dinamo București in a 1-0 win against FC Botosani, on 20 May Kaj Leo was released from his contract with Dinamo Bucuresti, after the previous manager stepped down, he later signed for FH.
+On 14 February 2016, Bartalsstovu made his first team debut for Dinamo București in a 1–0 win against FC Botosani, on 20 May Kaj Leo was released from his contract with Dinamo Bucuresti, after the previous manager stepped down, he later signed for FH.